JeremyLikness/jeremylikness-blog/content/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/index.md

 }
 {{</highlight>}}

-That's only half implemented ... if an exception is thrown, I'd catch it and return `false` but we're keeping the demo simple.
+I return `true` by default but for a production application would also capture errors, log them and return `false` when/if it fails.
 Running delete:

 ![OData Delete](/blog/build-data-driven-apps-blazing-fast-with-blazor-and-odata/images/odatadelete.jpg)
 <figcaption>OData delete</figcaption>